aforloney/travelmap/README.md

 # travelmap
-A visual representation of places I've discovered through my travels and where my connetions have traveled.
+A visual representation of places I've discovered through my travels, where my connections have traveled and what has yet to be discovered.